 About Buffer Classifications

-Buffer classifications are those classes that are assigned to LAS points that are within a buffer of breaklines.
-Points that are assigned to these classes are excluded from the surface when using breakline enforcements.
+Buffer classifications (or Ignored Ground in the USGS Lidar Base Specification) are those classes that are assigned to LAS points that are within a buffer, i.e. user defined distance, of breaklines.
+Points that are assigned to these classes are excluded from the surface when using breakline enforcement.

 NoteIf your LAS files are version 1.4, 256 classes can be defined for a LAS point.
 Previous versions of LAS files (1.3 and below) allow 32 classes.